 "Before, when I reached out, it was to take things or hurt people.
 Now it feels like I've reached halfway around the world through these bars to help someone.” –Inmate serving at a Wheels for the World restoration centers

 Wheels for the World currently restores wheelchairs at 15 federal, state, and private correctional facilities located in 12 different states, and we're looking to grow.
 Inmates are trained to restore wheelchairs to like-new condition.
 Even the most hardened inmates have been moved to tears when they see photos of a child receiving a wheelchair they helped provide!

 Step 4: Distribution

+After wheelchairs and mobility equipment have been restored to like-new condition, they are shipped to countries around the world and provided to people in need through our outreaches and Harvest Projects.
 At the distribution sites in these countries, our volunteer teams of disability specialists fit each wheelchair to the recipient and provide training in its use and upkeep.
 Recipients also receive a Bible in their language and the message of God’s love.
-In some of these countries the cost of a wheelchair can equal a year's wages, making it almost impossible for people affected by disability to ever receive one.
-Because of this, each wheelchair delivered by Wheels for the World is a gift from God…a dream come true for the one who awaits the miracle of mobility.
+This is an incredible gift becase in some countries, the cost of a wheelchair can equal a year's wages, making it almost impossible for people affected by disability to ever receive one.